 - (c) Employees should make every effort to submit their claims for expense reimbursement within sixty (60) days of the date on which the expenses were incurred. - 6.
 An appointing authority may revoke midday meal reimbursement privileges where there is continuing indication of abuse. - 7.
 The State may require the submission of receipts for any of the above expenses. - 8.
 Work locations shall not be changed for the purpose of avoiding reimbursement of expenses. - 9.
-Notwithstanding any provisions of this Article to the contrary, employees assigned to the classification Insurance Examiner A & B, Insurance Examiner Trainee and Principal Insurance Examiner shall receive a per diem in lieu of all other expense reimbursement specified herein while out of state on an assignment which is reasonably anticipated to last longer than thirty (30) days.
+Notwithstanding any provisions of this Article to the contrary, employees assigned to the classification Insurance Examiner I, II, & III, Administrative Insurance Examiner, and Insurance Examiner-in-Charge shall receive a per diem in lieu of all other expense reimbursement specified herein while out of state on an assignment which is reasonably anticipated to last longer than thirty (30) days.
 The rates for the per diem shall be determined by reference to and in accordance with standards developed and recommended by the National Association of Insurance Commissioners.